heesookiim/Web-Server-Data-Analysis/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Jupyter installed, or use [Google Colab](https://colab.research.google.com/) to open the notebooks.
 3. Navigate to the `results/` directory and open the notebook you want to examine.

-## Contributing

-Contributions to this analysis are welcome.
-If you have suggestions or data that could enhance this project, please feel free to fork the repository and submit a pull request.

 ## License